 Learn to sail: Sailing license, basics & costs 2026

-Learn to sail — My experience report on obtaining my RYA sailing license in Greece.
-In May 2023, I took the course at the Aegean Sailing School in the Greek Aegean Sea, my RYA Day Skipper I did it.
-A week on a sailing yacht, learning navigation, practicing maneuvers, and visiting some of the most beautiful bays in Greece.
-In this guide, I share my honest experiences, the cost of a sailing license, and whether it's worth it.
+Learning to Sail — My Experience of Getting My RYA Sailing License in Greece.
+In May 2023, I completed my RYA Day Skipper course with the Aegean Sailing School in the Greek Aegean Sea.
+A week on a sailing yacht, learning navigation, practicing maneuvers, and visiting some of Greece's most beautiful bays.
+In this guide, I share my honest experiences, the cost of the sailing license, and whether it's worth it.

-- Travel time: Book in May or June — warm weather, moderate Meltemi winds, early booking discounts save 100-200 euros.
+- Book in May or June — warm weather, moderate Meltemi winds, early booking discounts save 100-200 euros.

 Why RYA in Greece?